 RRF investment = £25,000

-Examining metabolites in ME/CFS.
-Scientists from Oxford and Newcastle are spending 12 months analysing nearly 300 blood samples from the UK ME/CFS Biobank to look for small molecular clues known as metabolites.
+Scientists from the Universities of Oxford and Newcastle are spending 12 months analysing nearly 300 blood samples from the UK ME/CFS Biobank to look for small molecular clues known as metabolites.
+These are left behind after chemical reactions have taken place at a cellular level.

 RRF investment = £100,000